JustinLinhthasack/minesweeper-royale/PLAN.md

             - / : Home page of coop
                 - Create : Create a joinable singleplayer session where host can customize the game
                 - Join : Join by pasting session-code in a field or by pasting the url link in the browser
-- Docker: Handles the sessions
+- Game Docker: Handles the sessions
     - Connect or create on session-urls
         - /royale/session-id
             - Real-time Chat